 The Eagles sold out two nights at the Tarrant County Convention Center in Fort Worth, Texas on Thursday, July 7th and Friday, July 8th, 1977.
-These shows marked the next-to-last tour stop for Randy Meisner as a member of the band.
-His last show would be at Jeppesen Stadium in Houston on July 9th, which was also the final date of the 1977 Hotel California tour.
-Jimmy Buffett opened the Fort Worth shows and J.D.
+Jimmy Buffett was the opening act and J.D.
 Souther made a guest appearance both nights.
+The Fort Worth shows marked the next-to-last tour stop for Randy Meisner as a member of the Eagles.
+His last show would be at Jeppesen Stadium in Houston on July 9th, the final date of the Eagles’ 1977 Hotel California tour.

-On Friday afternoon, the Eagles and their road crew played Jimmy Buffett and his road crew in a softball game at nearby Eagle Mountain Lake.
+On the afternoon of July 8th, the Eagles and their road crew played Jimmy Buffett and his road crew in a softball game at nearby Eagle Mountain Lake.
 Buffett’s team won.

 Image from the Thursday, July 7th show from the Fort Worth Star-Telegram: